Download this Backgrounder as a pdf

 Social Engineering.
 The American Left, as the Left everywhere, also has a penchant for social experimentation, even social engineering.
 Many leftist intellectuals and scholars often devise schemes and solutions to society’s problems, with a certain contempt for traditional ways of life.
 Immigration is also favorably seen by them as a way of "redistributing the world’s income" or "increasing understanding with other societies"15 or "addressing previous injustices" or "creating better people," etc. Some of the arguments of this group of congressmen were not too different from the logic behind the homo sovieticus, the "new Soviet man" that the communists believed they were constructing in the 1920s and 30s.
 Some of these congressmen used adjectives such as "happier," "healthier," and "harder-working" to describe what their vision of the new American will be.
 They felt comfortable in the role of potential providers to needy groups in exchange for acquiescence in the expansion of government programs and power.
 They would talk to us about their plans to "guarantee health care" or "fund more services" or "give more scholarships" to the immigrants.
 One former U.S. cabinet member present in one of the party conventions mentioned approvingly, "What do Hispanics want?
 Fully-funded government programs!"

 Citing the negative consequences of immigration to this group is likely to backfire, as the evidence that new waves of immigrants do not perform the same as previous waves is relative good news to them.
-Immigration is a source of power for the étatist Left not so much because immigrants tend to vote for the party most associated with them, but because the consequences of immigration from poor countries fundamentally reinforces their argument for state intervention.
+Immigration is a source of power for the étatist Left not so much because immigrants tend to vote for the party most associated with them, but because the consequences of immigration from poor countries fundamentally reinforce their argument for state intervention.

 Group III: Anti-Étatist Left